umarcor/cobra/README.md

 The best applications will read like sentences when used.
 Users will know how to use the application because they will natively understand how to use it.

-The pattern to follow is
-`APPNAME VERB NOUN --ADJECTIVE.`
+The pattern to follow is `APPNAME VERB NOUN --ADJECTIVE` or `APPNAME COMMAND ARG --FLAG`.
-    or
-`APPNAME COMMAND ARG --FLAG`

 A few good real world examples may better illustrate this point.

-In the following example, 'server' is a command, and 'port' is a flag:
+In example `hugo server --port=1313`, 'server' is a command, and 'port' is a flag.

-    hugo server --port=1313

-In this command we are telling Git to clone the url bare.
+In `git clone URL --bare`, we are telling Git to clone the url bare.

-    git clone URL --bare

 ## Commands